manekinekko/hexa/CONTRIBUTING.md

-# Contributing to Project Hexa
+# Contributing to the Hexa project

-We would love for you to contribute to Project Hexa and help make it even better than it is today!
+We would love for you to contribute to the Hexa project and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow: